freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-60.md

 <section id='description'>

-Add the `calorieInput` element to the element with the `id` of `entries` by using the `appendChild()` method.
+Add a class named `cal-control` to the `calorieInput` element.
+This is similar to how you added a class name to the `foodInput` element previously.

-The Add Entry functionality is now finished.
-You can test it by clicking the "Add Entry" button, entering in food names and their calories, and then clicking the "Calculate" button.
+We are adding this class name because in the `calculate()` function you created previously, the `total` is calculated from the elements with the class name `cal-control`.

 </section>